 The Uyghur Human Right Policy Act will impose sanctions on Chen Quanguo, the top Communist Party official in Xinjiang (East Turkestan) and mandate that the director of national intelligence produce a list of Chinese companies involved in the construction and operation of the camps.

-The bill directs the U.S. government to impose financial sanctions and visa bans against Chinese government officials responsible for the persecution of Muslims and protects Uighurs from Chinese government intimidation and harassment on American soil.
+The bill directs the U.S. government to impose financial sanctions and visa bans against Chinese government officials responsible for the persecution of Muslims and protects Uyghurs from Chinese government intimidation and harassment on American soil.

 See: Press Release